archaict/neo-minivimist/README.md

 **Minimal and Beautiful ( on-progress ) Neovim config!**

 This is an opinionated config/dotfiles for neovim beginners.
-Since Neovim is migrating most of its configuration to lua, you might also wanna see some configurations that can be done with minimal plugins!
+Since Neovim is migrating most of its configuration to lua, people might want to see what can be done with lua based configuration.

 Configuration doesn't include plugins, you might want to install it using your own plugin manager.